Grant Shapps: OpenBrix allegations

-Secretary of State for Transport
+Secretary of state for transport

 Boris Johnson appointed Shapps Secretary of State for Transport upon his accession to Prime Minister.
 In the February 2020 cabinet reshuffle he retained this portfolio.
 He was given Cabinet responsibility for the Northern Powerhouse.

+In May 2020, the Secretary of State for Transport announced the Active Travel Fund, which included funding allocations for emergency active travel schemes for local authorities.

-Thomas Cook Collapse
+Thomas Cook collapse

 On 23 September 2019, Thomas Cook Group fell into administration, leaving more than 150,000 British tourists in need of repatriation.
 When asked why the Government chose not to bail out the company, Shapps said, "I fear it would have kept them afloat for a very short period of time and then we would have been back in the position of needing to repatriate people in any case."

 General aviation

 In October 2019, Shapps, a keen pilot, wrote to the Civil Aviation Authority (CAA), urging it to prioritise the protection of aerodromes and cut red tape for pilots.
-He was accused by Andy McDonald MP, shadow Transport Secretary, of "putting his hobbyhorse aviation ahead of the greater good" at a time when the CAA was involved in Brexit planning, Heathrow Airport expansion, and dealing with the collapse of Thomas Cook Group.
+He was accused by Andy McDonald MP, Shadow Transport Secretary, of "putting his hobbyhorse aviation ahead of the greater good" at a time when the CAA was involved in Brexit planning, Heathrow Airport expansion, and dealing with the collapse of Thomas Cook Group.
 He was later accused by MPs Sarah Olney (Liberal Democrat) and Grahame Morris (Labour) of undermining the CAA by registering his private, UK-based plane in the USA instead of the UK, while Transport Secretary.

-In 2021, The Times reported that the Airfield Advisory Team set up by Shapps within CAA lobbied against redevelopment of private airfields used by general aviation.
+In 2021, The Times reported that the Airfield Advisory Team set up by Shapps within CAA lobbied against the redevelopment of private airfields used by general aviation.
 The newspaper alleged that the team interferes with the government housing plans.
 He also set up a scheme, offering rebates to pilots who purchase anti-collision "electronic conspicuity" devices used to detect positions of other aircraft in the air.